Getting behind the wheel of a car has got to be one of the most anxiety inducing acts I’ve done in a long time!

 I’ve always said I’m a naturally good driver and learning in an automatic has proven that- I can instinctively drive really well!
 My downfall was gears, but now those have been removed (or at least since the car figures them out now rather than me) I actually look forward to and feel confident when driving.

-Hopefully I’ll only need a few more months before I’m ready for my test, the gears problem might have been removed but I’m still crap at reversing- I can’t gauge distance to save my life it appears!
-I’m planning on writing a more in depth post one I actually pass my theory and practical test but I wanted to write this one now, to encourage anyone who has put off learning to drive because of their anxiety- or any other mental health condition for that matter.
+Hopefully I’ll only need a few more months before I’m ready for my test.
+The gears problem might have been removed but I still struggle with reversing; it appears I can’t gauge distance to save my life!
+I’m planning on writing a more in depth post one I actually pass my theory and practical tests (EDIT; I passed both first time!) but I wanted to write this one now, to encourage anyone who has put off learning to drive because of their anxiety- or any other mental health condition for that matter.

 Don’t be afraid to change instructors if the one you’re currently with makes you feel uncomfortable or you don’t think you are learning well with them- you’re paying for the lessons, make sue you get your money’s worth!